 Not only do the flat surfaces of the handle-free furniture offer a sense of visual calm and relaxation, they’re practical and easy to clean.
 Thanks to the wide variety of L-cube furniture surfaces available – 11 different wood decors, 6 real wood veneers and 13 lacquer finishes – everyone can create a personal ambiance that suits their needs.

-Unique features can be found in the details, like the shadow gap between the countertop and the vanity units and the subdivision of the drawer fronts.
+Unique features can be found in the details of this modern bathroom vanity, like the shadow gap between the countertop and the vanity units and the subdivision of the drawer fronts.
 Minimal design elements create maximum elegance and turn L-Cube into the connecting element between the bathroom itself and the elements within, transforming it into a “platform” for tap fittings and accessories.

 The earth’s natural resources are not available in unlimited quantities.
 As the global population continues to rise, the need for sustainable concepts to conserve our ecosystem also increases.
 Duravit is and always has been aware of this responsibility.